The wave speed of an FKPP equation with jumps via coordinated branching: Setting and main results

 \subsection{The model}

 The main object of interest in this work is the wave speed $ \mf{s} $ of the solution to \eqref{eqn:fkpp}.
-It will be convenient to consider the following class of initial conditions, for any $ \alpha \in (0, 1) $

-for which the wave speed is naturally defined below. \begin{defn} We say that $ \mf{s} \in \RR $ is the wave speed associated to \eqref{eqn:fkpp} if for any $ \alpha \in (0,1) $ and all $ u_{0} \in C^{\alpha}_{0, 1} $ the following hold. \begin{enumerate} \item For every $ \lambda > \mf{s} $ and any $ x \in \RR $, we have $ \lim_{t \to \infty} u_{t}(x + \lambda t) = 0$ in probability. \item For every $ \lambda < \mf{s} $ and any $ x \in \RR $, we have $ \lim_{t \to \infty} u_{t}(x + \lambda t ) =1 $ in probability. \end{enumerate} \end{defn} \begin{remark} Our initial conditions are chosen to be H\"older continuous, to simplify the statements that will follow.
-We could consider also discontinuous initial data, e.g.\ $ u_{0}(x) = \mathds 1_{[0, \infty)}(x) $, at the cost of introducing blow-ups at time \( t=0\) in the solution theory for \eqref{eqn:fkpp}. \end{remark} The study of the wave speed of \eqref{eqn:fkpp} passes through the analysis of the dual process, which consists of a system of Brownian motions with coordinated branching, where the parameter $ y $ interpolates between no coordination ($ y=0 $), where all particles act independently, and full coordination ($y=1 $), where all particles reproduce at once.
-In this backwards picture the measure $ \mf{R} $ captures the reproduction rate.
+It will be convenient to consider the following class of initial conditions, for any $ \alpha \in (0, 1) $ { } for which the wave speed is naturally defined below. \begin{definition} We say that $ \mf{s} \in \RR $ is the wave speed associated to \eqref{eqn:fkpp} if for any $ \alpha \in (0,1) $ and all $ u_{0} \in C^{\alpha}_{0, 1} $ the following hold. \begin{enumerate} \item For every $ \lambda > \mf{s} $ and any $ x \in \RR $, we have $ \lim_{t \to \infty} u_{t}(x + \lambda t) = 0$ in probability. \item For every $ \lambda < \mf{s} $ and any $ x \in \RR $, we have $ \lim_{t \to \infty} u_{t}(x + \lambda t ) =1 $ in probability. \end{enumerate} \end{definition} \begin{remark} Our initial conditions are chosen to be H\"older continuous, to simplify the statements that will follow.
+We could consider also discontinuous initial data, e.g.\ {$ u_{0}(x) = \mathds 1_{(-\infty, 0]}(x) $,} at the cost of introducing blow-ups at time \( t=0\) in the solution theory for \eqref{eqn:fkpp}. \end{remark} The study of the wave speed of the solution to \eqref{eqn:fkpp} passes through the analysis of its dual process, which consists of a system of Brownian motions with coordinated branching that run backwards in time and roughly represent the genealogy of types of a sample of particles.
+In the dual process the parameter $ y $ interpolates between no coordination ($ y=0 $, so all particles act independently) and full coordination ($y=1 $, so all particles reproduce at once).
+In this backwards (or dual) picture the measure $ \mf{R} $ captures the reproduction rate.

 \begin{notation} To describe the state space of our particle systems we introduce the set Then to every point $ \mathbf{x} $ of $ \mP $ we can associate a length $ \ell (\mathbf{x}) = n \iff \mathbf{x} \in \RR^{n}. $ In particular, $ \mP $ is a Polish space with the distance $ d (\mathbf{x}, \mathbf{y}) = | \ell(\mathbf{x}) - \ell(\mathbf{y}) |+ \| \mathbf{x}- \mathbf{y} \| \mathds 1_{\{ \ell(\mathbf{x}) = \ell(\mathbf{y}) \}} $, where $ \| \cdot \| $ indicates the Euclidean norm.
 To concisely express our duality formulas, let us introduce the following notation